escowles/recipes/_posts/2024-06-30-ginger-ice-cream.md

 * return to the pot and cook over low heat to 170°F
 * strain through a fine metal strainer, then cover and cool to room temperature
 * chill at least 4 hours

-1/2 cup candied ginger, finely chopped
-* process mixture in an ice cream maker, adding candied ginger for the last minute
-* freeze to firm up
+* process mixture in an ice cream maker, then freeze to firm up

 source: <https://cooking.nytimes.com/recipes/1019570-ginger-ice-cream>

+---

+8/4/24: the ice cream is good, but the ginger is too much and too hard. so i'm just removing it.